bpolaszek/letsdecrypt/README.md

 - `secret: Secret | string` - The encrypted data
 - `privateKey: MaybeSerializedKey` - The private key (can be serialized or CryptoKey)
 - `passphrase?: string` - Required if the private key is protected

+#### `changePassphrase(privateKey: MaybeSerializedKey, oldPassphrase: string, newPassphrase: string): Promise<WrappedKeyData>`

+Changes the passphrase protecting a private key.

+Parameters:
+- `privateKey: MaybeSerializedKey` - The private key to re-protect
+- `oldPassphrase: string` - Current passphrase protecting the key
+- `newPassphrase: string` - New passphrase to protect the key with

 #### `exportKeyPair(keyPair: CryptoKeyPair | WrappedCryptoKeyPair): Promise<SerializedKeyPair>`